Book Now

 Close

-Sasak Culture in Lombok: A Rich and Unique Heritage
+Lombok Sasak Culture | A Rich and Unique Heritage

 Beautiful Lombok, located in the western part of the Lesser Sunda Islands, is home to the Sasak people and their unique cultural heritage.
 The Sasak culture is a rich and diverse blend of indigenous customs and practices, as well as influences from neighboring cultures and religions, such as Hinduism.